 First the Bridge of Flowers which once carried the trolley over the river here in Shelburne Falls.

-The last thing to do was to take pictures of Shelburne Falls.
-We continued west on MA Highway 2 which turned into NY Highway 2, which we took to NY Highway 7 to Interstate 97 south to Albany and the Econo Lodge Center Motel.
+We continued west on Massachusetts Highway 2 which turned into New York Highway 2, which we took to New York Highway 7, to Interstate 97 south to Albany and the Econo Lodge Center Motel.
 We put our luggage in the room after checking in, then drove back to the Albany Airport to return our great rental car.
-It was easier to turn it in than it was to get it in the first place.
+It was easier to turn it in than it had been to get it in the first place.
 We taxied back to the motel for another short night.

 |RETURN TO THE MAIN PAGE|